wangjl1993/APTM/README.md

 1. input video (or img_root) and retrieval text.
 2. use yolov5 model to crop person image (if input is video).
 3. Chinese to English translation.
-3. extract image and text features.
+3. extract image and text features. (upload to weaviate database.)
-4. retrieval.
+4. retrieval. (from weaviate database.)
 <div align="center"><img src="assets/web_demo.jpg" width="900"></div>